Meal Planning and Traveling with Food Allergies

 Now, no one wants to feel like they’re eating the same thing every meal!
 Make sure you pick recipes that are not so similar it’s painful.

-Brainstorm/ Research Recipes that Don’t Require Much Prep Work or Uncommon Appliances
+Brainstorm/ Research Recipes That Don’t Require Much Prep Work or Uncommon Appliances

 While rental homes are often stocked with the basics, they don’t always have all of the appliances or cookware you may need.
 Or you might not feel comfortable using their supplies, especially if cross-contamination is a challenge for you.

-5. Make a Decision on Lodging
+4. Make a Decision on Lodging

-6. Put Together Your Traveling with Allergies Meal Plan
+5. Put Together Your Traveling with Allergies Meal Plan

 Meal Planner